 A. Havelock Island in Andaman is considered to be one of the most beautiful islands in India.
 It is an ideal getaway and considered amongst most exotic destinations in India, also the largest cluster of islands with white sand beaches and surreal blue waters.

 A. North Sentinel is part of the Andaman and Nicobar Islands, an Indian archipelago in the Bay of Bengal, hundreds of miles off mainland India’s southeastern coast.
-The Indian government restricts tourist travel to some of the islands.
+The Indian government restricts tourists travel to some of the islands.

-A. Umananda island in Assam is the smallest island in India.
+A. Umananda Island in Assam is the smallest island in India.
 The island is the smallest inhabited river island in the world, that stands in the middle of the mighty Brahmaputra.

-A. Andaman & Nicobar islands, a group of 572 islands/islets is the largest group of islands in India and also the largest Union Territory in India with an area of 8,249 sq. km.
+A. Andaman & Nicobar Islands, a group of 572 islands/islets is the largest group of islands in India and also the largest Union Territory in India with an area of 8,249 sq. km.